MicrosoftDocs/powerbi-docs/articles/powerbi-service-collaborate-with-your-power-bi-group.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="02/02/2017"
+   ms.date="02/07/2017"
    ms.author="ajayan"/>
 # Collaborate in Office 365 with your Power BI group

 Probably the main reason you created a group in Power BI was to collaborate on dashboards, reports, and datasets in Power BI.
+That's what groups are designed for -- collaboration.
+If you just want to distribute a finished dashboard with colleagues, then you're better off sharing it with them, or creating an organizational content pack.
+Read [How should I share dashboards, reports, and tiles](powerbi-service-how-should-i-share-my-dashboard.md) first, if you haven't done so yet.

 But collaboration doesn’t end with groups in Power BI.
 Office 365 offers other group services such as sharing files on OneDrive for Business, conversations in Exchange, shared calendar and tasks, and so on.
 Read more about [groups in Office 365](https://support.office.com/article/Create-a-group-in-Office-365-7124dc4c-1de9-40d4-b096-e8add19209e9).

 >**Note**: Groups are only available with [Power BI Pro](powerbi-power-bi-pro-content-what-is-it.md).